Earthly cache works similarly to Dockerfile layer-based caching. In fact, the same technology is used underneath.

 RUN --push variant).

 For a primer into Dockerfile caching see this article.
 The same principles apply to Earthfiles.

-Earthly cache is persisted in a directory located at
+Earthly cache is persisted in a docker volume called

-/tmp/earthly on your system.
-When Earthly starts for the first time, it brings up a BuildKit daemon in a Docker container, which reserves some disk space for the cache (by default, 10GB) as a loop device.
+earthly-cache on your system.
+When Earthly starts for the first time, it brings up a BuildKit daemon in a Docker container, which initializes the

 The cache can be safely deleted manually, if the daemon is not running

 docker stop earthly-buildkitddocker rm earthly-buildkitddocker volume rm earthly-cache